SimonCoro/dnsstresss/README.md

     -concurrency int
                 Internal buffer (default 50)
-    -d int      Update interval of the stats (in ms) (default 1000) -f          Don't wait for an answer before sending another -i          Do an iterative query instead of recursive (to stress authoritative nameservers) -r string   Resolver to test against (default "127.0.0.1:53")
+    -d int      Update interval of the stats (in ms) (default 1000) -doh string DOH endpoint to use for DNS over HTTPS requests -f          Don't wait for an answer before sending another -i          Do an iterative query instead of recursive (to stress authoritative nameservers) -r string   Resolver to test against (default "127.0.0.1:53")